Today, we’re sharing how to stencil a concrete floor like a pro. A special thank you to Royal Design Studio Stencils for sponsoring this post!

 It wasn’t until we got to row three that we really started to see how much of a statement the Lisboa Tile Stencil was making on the concrete floor.
 I mean look at this!

 Gah!
 So exciting!

 If you want to find out more about the Lisboa Tile Allover Stencil and so many other products this fabulous company has to offer, check out the Royal Design Studio Stencils website here.
 You can also check them out on Instagram, on Facebook and on Pinterest too.

-While we have so many other projects on our bedroom makeover list to finish, I can honestly say I’m so excited we decided to stencil these floors.Instagram, Facebook and Pinterest.
+We have many other projects on our bedroom makeover list to finish.
+But I’m so excited we decided to stencil these concrete floors.